IntelligentImaging/t2-recon-pipeline/README.md

   - [any supplied image.nii.gz] -- Alternatively you can supply any image
  - *-w* Matches plus/minus 1 week GA, instead of exact match.
- - If you specify "est" for the GA, the script will estimate GA by comparing the mask volume to the atlas images So, the basic usage is: `sh reg-fetal-recon.sh -m mask.nii.gz -n 3 -w nxbr3DreconOfetus_x.nii.gz est` or `sh reg-fetal-recon.sh -w mbnxbr3DreconOfetus_x.nii.gz est`
+ - If you specify "est" for the GA, the script will estimate GA by comparing the mask volume to the atlas images So, basic usage could be: `sh reg-fetal-recon.sh -m mask.nii.gz -n 3 -w nxbr3DreconOfetus_x.nii.gz est` or `sh reg-fetal-recon.sh -w mbnxbr3DreconOfetus_x.nii.gz est`
  13. Look through output registrations and choose the best one, then run: `sh choosereg.sh [best reg]`
 <br>Copies best registration as *atlas_t2final_CASEID.nii.gz*, throws out all other registration attempts.